On odd colorings of sparse graphs: Odd coloring

-A face is \emph{bad} if it is a $5$-face incident with a $2$-vertex, otherwise, we call a $5$-face \emph{good}.
+A $5$-face is \emph{bad} if it is incident with a $2$-vertex, otherwise, we refer to it as \emph{good}.

-For a face $f$, let $d(f)$ denote the degree of $f$, which is the length of the boundary walk of $f$.
-For a vertex or a face $z$, define the initial charge $\mu(z)$ of $z$ as the following: for each vertex $v$ let $\mu(v)=d(v)-6$, and for each face $f$ let $\mu(f)=2d(f)-6$.
-Let $\mu^{*}(z)$ be the final charge of $z$ after the following discharging rules:
+For a face $f$, let $d(f)$ denote the degree of $f$, which is the length of the boundary of $f$.
+We define the initial charge $\mu(z)$ for any vertex or face $z$ as follows: for each vertex $v$, let $\mu(v)=d(v)-6$, and for each face $f$, let $\mu(f)=2d(f)-6$.
+Let $\mu^{*}(z)$ be the final charge of $z$ after applying the following discharging rules: